Altinn/altinn-studio-docs/content/architecture/application/altinn-studio/_index.md

 Backend of designer is based on .Net Core and ASP.Net Core.
 It exposes API to the REACT applications

 ## Repository
 The repository application is based on [GITEA](https://gitea.io/).
 This is a open source product created in [GO](https://golang.org/).
+Take a look at the [Customize Gitea]() for more details on how to customize gitea.

 ## Runtime
 Runtime is both part of the Altinn Studio and the Altinn Studio Apps solution.